browserengineering/book/book/scripts.md

         selector = CSSParser(selector_text).selector()
 ```

-If you pass `querySelectorAll` an invalid selector, the `selector`
+[^bad-selector]: If you pass `querySelectorAll` an invalid selector,
-call will throw an error, and DukPy will convert that Python-side
+the `selector` call will throw an error, and DukPy will convert that
-exception into a JavaScript-side exception in the web script we are
+Python-side exception into a JavaScript-side exception in the web
-running, which can catch it or do something else.
+script we are running, which can catch it and do something else.

 Next we need to find and return all matching elements.
 To do that, we
-need the `JSContext` to have access to the `Tab`, specifically to the
+need the `JSContext` to have access to the `Tab`, specifically to its
 `nodes` field.
 So let's pass in the `Tab` when creating a `JSContext`:

 ``` {.python}